henribe01/QuantumMechanicSimulator/readme.md

        band matrix and solved the linear system with the ' sp.linalg.solve_banded'.
        This reduced the runtime from 2.5s to 1s.
 (Improvement-factor: 2.5)
+  - Both optimizations together reduced the runtime from 30s to 1s.
+    (Improvement-factor: 30)

 ## Installation